What Happens When Stock Markets Are Oversold? (Historical Analysis)

 Trading Rules

-However, please keep in mind that this strategy didn’t work particularly well before 1990.
+However, please remember that this strategy didn’t work that well before 1990.

 Please also read what happens when stock markets are overbought.